AnnaGrBio/DESWOMAN/README.md

 There is 2 main strategy to run DESwoMAN :
 * Install manually DESwoMAN dependencies on your computer before running DESwoMAN
-* Use the container where everything is set-up
+* Use the [docker container](https://hub.docker.com/r/edohmen/deswoman) where everything is set-up
-> [!WARNING]
-> DESwoMAN runs only under linux or OS distributions

 > [!IMPORTANT]
 > We encourage users to work with the container (**Option 2**)